Understanding the FEMA Final Exam: What Does "100 C" Mean?

 Exam Structure and Key Components

 The questions on a FEMA final exam are designed to test a range of competencies, including risk assessment, emergency response protocols, resource management, and coordination with other agencies.
-Practically speaking, the exam often includes scenarios that require critical thinking and the application of learned principles to real-world situations.
+The exam often includes scenarios that require critical thinking and the application of learned principles to real-world situations.
 Take this: a question might ask how to allocate limited resources during a flood or how to communicate effectively with emergency responders during a crisis.

 Why "100 C" Might Be a Misconception